apereo/cas/docs/cas-server-documentation/installation/GoogleAuthenticator-Authentication.md

 </dependency>
 ```

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#google-authenticator-mongodb).

 ### JSON

 Registration records may also be kept inside a single JSON file for all users.
 The behavior is only activated when a path to a JSON data store file is provided,
 and otherwise CAS may fallback to keeping records in memory.
 This feature is mostly
 useful during development and for demo purposes.

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#google-authenticator-json).